lakshya2005gupta/better_web_hack4health/README.md

 ##  Our Solution
-**BetterWeb** is a Chrome extension that empowers users to personalize their browsing experience using AI-driven accessibility tools.
+**BetterWeb** is a Chrome extension that empowers users to personalise their browsing experience using AI-driven accessibility tools.
 Whether it’s reducing sensory overload, enabling voice control, or adjusting visuals, BetterWeb adapts websites to each user’s needs.

 ## 🌟 Key Features

 ###  Accessibility Profile Setup
-Upon installation, users complete a simple 3-step form to specify disabilities/preferences (e.g. ADHD, dyslexia).
+Upon installation, users complete a simple three-step form to specify their disabilities/preferences (e.g., ADHD, dyslexia).

 ###  Text-to-Speech (TTS)
 Highlight text and right-click to have it read aloud.